 …and the Liberty’s Kids episode about the battle.
 I was so excited last year when we were able to access YouTube as teachers, because ALL of the Liberty’s Kids are on YouTube!
 We took advantage of cold or rainy days inside and watched a few episodes, as well as having “Liberty Lunches” where we brought our lunches back to the room and watched some episodes.

 I have a Causes of the Revolution Interactive Notebook in my TPT store, too!
 Check it out!
 It makes it so much easier to teach such a BIG topic!

-I also love to use Interactive Notebooks for Science!www.k12reader.com to get great passages for our Science and Social Studies topics!
+I LOVE the website www.k12reader.com to get great passages for our Science and Social Studies topics!
 You can search between the grade levels and find passages on most everything you teach.
 The passage in the picture above came from this website, and it is what I used to introduce the forms of matter.
 You can see, they boxed each paragraph with a different color, and then on the left, all of our notes from each paragraph are color coordinated.
-It's a great tool for studying!
-I also have them fold their notebook back so that they can't see the passage, and then "read" their notes to a partner.
+It’s a great tool for studying!
+I also have them fold their notebook back so that they can’t see the passage, and then “read” their notes to a partner.
 They must turn their pictures and phrases into complete sentences to tell their partner all about the topic.

 We also made a foldable for the Water Cycle: